On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Pulling back subgroups of to LG

-This gives a clear method for finding generators up to finite index for a discrete subgroup of $\SL_2(\h(\Z))$.
-Note that as in Remark~\ref{abuse}, we abuse of notation and denote by $\chi$ as well the map defined in (\ref{defchi}) as its restriction to the projective groups $\PSL_+(\Gamma_4(\R))$ and $\PSL_2(\h(\R))$.
+This gives a method for finding generators of finite index subgroups of $\SL_2(\h(\Z))$.
+Note that as in Remark~\ref{abuse}, we abuse the notation and denote by $\chi$ the map defined in (\ref{defchi}) as well as its restriction to the projective groups $\PSL_+(\Gamma_4(\R))$ and $\PSL_2(\h(\R))$.